 Maybe she owes the queer community visibility after using queer themes to sell music and often speaking on our behalf at queer events.
 For the sake of a headline?
 What about for the sake of the community?
 There’s something off-putting that most, if not all, of our queer femme visibility, comes from a non-lesbian identity.
 Is a lesbian pop star not palatable enough?
 That’s obviously a larger problem of homophobia and misogyny in our world, but I can’t help but feel angry at a privileged pop star wouldn’t challenge those notions.

-Janelle Monáe has made a similar statement: “You know what, I keep my personal life to myself.
+Janelle Monáe has made a similar statement on the Sway In The Morning Show: “You know what, I keep my personal life to myself.
 I think one of the things about that is that I want everyone to focus on my music and also I don’t want to let anybody down.
 I want women to still be attracted to me – go get my album!
 And I want men to still be attracted to me so I have to be political in this.
 I can’t really tell y’all.”

 I’m not buying the “personal life” thing, yet again.
 And I find her statement of having to be political about this ironic and sad.
 She has to play to be still being palatable to straight men, while not being “political” for the group she might very well be a part of.

 Most queer celebrities maintain a similar narrative: “I keep my personal life private.”
 But part of being a celebrity is putting your life on display, right?
 If that wasn’t the case, they wouldn’t post on Instagram incessantly, make personal appearances, or do provocative interviews.
 Demi Lovato literally has a documentary devoted to her personal life.

 If she can be so open about mental illness and eating disorders, why can’t she be open about something like sexuality?
 Especially if it’s “just love” like all these celebrities insist.
 Love is love, they all say, but won’t provide any concrete visibility to that love.